samhh/fp-ts-std/docs/modules/URLSearchParams.ts.md

 ## setParam

 Set a URL parameter in a `URLSearchParams`.
-This does not mutate the input.

 **Signature**